 Next to the pink flag.
-Read to your students:

-45 minutes
+45 min.

-The greatest archaeological research investigation in Sweden is being carried out at Uppåkra between 2022-2025.
+The greatest archaeological research investigation in Sweden is being carried out at Uppåkra between 2022-2026.
 Generations of great halls that were once the residency of the most powerful dynasty of Uppåkra will be excavated, and we hope to get lots of answers about the mysteries of Uppåkra.
 Perhaps we will finally know more about what the buildings looked like and what it they were used for during hundreds of years.

-You can help recontruct the great hall of Uppåkra using the same facts as the archaeologists.
+You can help reconstruct the great hall of Uppåkra using the same facts as the archaeologists.
 On this site we will add more information about the finds and results from the ongoing excavation as time goes by.

-In this quest, you will handle a variety of sources, and come up with you think is the most likely reconstruction of the great hall.
+In this quest, you will handle a variety of sources and conclude what you believe to be the most likely reconstruction of the great hall.